fasrc/User_Codes/Languages/R/Rstan/README.md

 # RStan

-The below steps outline how to setup `Rstan` on your environment on the FASRC Cannon cluster.
+The below steps outline how to setup `Rstan` in your environment on the FASRC Cannon cluster.

 * Load required software modules and set up a local `R` library.